 “Zero-L was partly inspired by my own experience as a law student,” says Manning, who was the first in his family to graduate from college and the first to go to law school.
 “When I arrived at HLS, I felt completely clueless about a lot of things.
 I didn’t know what the common law was, or the differences between state and federal courts.
 We launched Zero-L to give our incoming students a common baseline of knowledge about the American legal system and about the vocabulary of law.”

-In late 2017, a few months after Manning took over as dean, he appointed a committee to develop Zero-L. Professor Glenn Cohen ’03, who teaches civil procedure to incoming 1Ls every fall and had developed an online bioethics course through the HarvardX online-learning initiative, played a key role in the committee’s work, along with Jessica Soban, Associate Dean for Strategic Initiatives and Admissions.
+In late 2017, a few months after Manning took over as dean, he appointed a committee to develop Zero-L. Professor I. Glenn Cohen ’03, who teaches Civil Procedure to incoming 1Ls every fall and had developed an online bioethics course through the HarvardX online-learning initiative, played a key role in the committee’s work, along with Jessica Soban ’07, associate dean for strategic initiatives and admissions.
 “The idea was to come up with a curriculum that hits the sweet spot,” Cohen says, providing a helpful introduction to law for some students and a useful refresher for others.

 In a video demystifying the Socratic method, Professor Jeannie Suk Gersen ’02 tells Cohen how she overcame her own trepidation about speaking in class as a law student.
 “The idea of public speaking was absolutely my biggest nightmare,” she says.
 “The fact that it was required as a part of my education at Harvard was the biggest gift that I could’ve received for preparation for my professional life.”

-To gather feedback on the course while it was under development, HLS shared it with students from the Board of Student Advisers who serve as peer advisors to 1Ls and as teaching assistants in the First-Year Legal Research and Writing Program.
+To gather feedback on the course while it was under development, HLS shared it with students from the Board of Student Advisers, who serve as peer advisers to 1Ls and as teaching assistants in the First-Year Legal Research and Writing Program.
 By early August, the school rolled out Zero-L for all incoming 1L and LL.M. students.

 Students have described themselves as feeling excited and prepared after taking Zero-L. “Students told me, ‘I don’t know how I would survive 1L without this,’ ‘This was a huge confidence booster,’ and ‘This really gave me a sense of what it’s like to be at law school,’” says Cohen.
 Completion rates for Zero-L were high, says Manning, and the module on how to read a case, taught by Cohen, proved one of the most popular.